JANUARY 16 Mon Weekday Heb 5:1-10/Mk 2:18-22

-As we remember Jesus Christ , we should also remember the saints who follow him.
-Reading the Gospel of Mark this week as he confronts opposition, let’s remember a young girl, Agnes, and a soldier, Sebastian, who made him known to early Christians by following him into the mystery of his death and resurrection.
-They tell us we can witness to him in our time.
+In the Gospel of Mark this week Jesus confronts opposition, and we also remember a young girl, Agnes, and a soldier, Sebastian, who made him known to early Christians by following him into the mystery of his death and resurrection.
+They tell us to witness to him in our time.

 Mark’s Gospel this week says the scribes, Pharisees and Herodians saw Jesus as a danger to their society and brought him to his death.
 Roman judges and leaders saw Agnes challenging the norms of their world, and Sebastian betraying their military code.
 They must die.
 Their stories correspond well with Mark’s account of Jesus’ ministry in Galilee and his eventual death and resurrection in Jerusalem.They were treated unjustly.